coq/coq/doc/sphinx/proof-engine/tactics.rst

 available after a ``Require Import FunInd``.

-.. exn:: Hypothesis @ident must contain at least one Function
+.. exn:: Hypothesis @ident must contain at least one Function.
-.. exn:: Cannot find inversion information for hypothesis @ident
+.. exn:: Cannot find inversion information for hypothesis @ident.

   This error may be raised when some inversion lemma failed to be generated by Function.